Home » About » FAQs

 Ambrit provides an international education for students from diverse cultural backgrounds.
 The school’s programmes of study and activities foster the cognitive, aesthetic, physical, social and emotional growth of the whole child, helping each child to reach his or her greatest potential in a stimulating and caring environment.
 Children are encouraged to develop a sense of identity, self-esteem and independence.

 The interdisciplinary curriculum is designed to maintain high standards of academic learning while allowing children to make meaningful connections across subject areas using an inquiry-based approach.
-Classroom activities provide opportunities for cooperative and experiential learning which emphasize process-oriented skills and the communicative importance of language.
+Classroom activities provide opportunities for cooperative and experiential learning which emphasise process-oriented skills and the communicative importance of language.

 Children are taught to respect others, their natural environment, and to develop an awareness of global issues through school and community service activities.
-Cooperation amongst parents, staff, students and the community is actively encouraged.
+Cooperation among parents, staff, students and the community is actively encouraged.
 Students leave Ambrit with an appreciation of different cultures and the tools to become lifelong learners.

 Admissions Procedure